weichiyao/ScalarEMLP/README.md

 Scalar products and scalar contractions of the scalar, vector, and tensor inputs are powerful.
 Deep learning models using these scalars respect the gauge symmetries—or coordinate freedom—of physical law.

-This repository provides codes to construct invariant and equivariant neural networks on the same sythetic datasets used in ICML2021 paper [A Practical Method for Constructing Equivariant Multilayer Perceptrons for Arbitrary Matrix Groups](https://arxiv.org/abs/2104.09459)
+This repository provides codes to construct invariant and equivariant neural networks on the same datasets used in ICML2021 paper [A Practical Method for Constructing Equivariant Multilayer Perceptrons for Arbitrary Matrix Groups](https://arxiv.org/abs/2104.09459)

 To compare the simulation results with those using *EMLP* proposed in [A Practical Method for Constructing Equivariant Multilayer Perceptrons for Arbitrary Matrix Groups](https://arxiv.org/abs/2104.09459), this repository imported codes from [equivariant-MLP](https://github.com/mfinzi/equivariant-MLP.git).